srikanthbanoth6160/Retail_sale_Analysis_using_SQL/README.md

-# 🛍️ Retail Sales Analysis using SQL
+# 🛍️ Retail Sales Data Analysis with SQL

-This project focuses on performing comprehensive data analysis on a fictional retail sales dataset using SQL.
+This project focuses on performing comprehensive data analysis on a fictional **retail sales dataset** using SQL.
 The main objectives are to clean the data, explore it for insights, and solve key business problems using well-structured SQL queries.

+---

-🔧 Key Features:
+## 🔧 Key Features

+### 🗃️ Data Preparation
-Data Preparation: Created a RETAIL_SALES table with appropriate schema design and ensured data integrity by identifying and removing null records.
+- Created a `RETAIL_SALES` table with appropriate schema design.
+- Ensured data integrity by identifying and removing records with `NULL` values.

-Data Exploration:
+### 🔍 Data Exploration

-Counted total transactions and unique customers.
+- Counted total number of transactions and unique customers.

-Identified available product categories.
+- Identified all available product categories.

-Business-Focused Analysis:
+### 📈 Business-Focused Analysis

-Tracked daily sales, including filtering sales by specific dates and categories.
+- Tracked daily sales and filtered sales by date and category.

-Computed total and average sales per category and month.
+- Calculated total and average sales per category and per month.

-Identified top-performing customers and high-value transactions.
+- Identified top-performing customers and high-value transactions.

-Segmented orders based on time of day into Morning, Afternoon, and Evening shifts.
+- Segmented orders based on **time of day** into:
+  - Morning
+  - Afternoon
+  - Evening

-Evaluated customer demographics such as average age for specific product categories.
+- Evaluated customer demographics (e.g., average age per product category).

-Ranked best-selling months using window functions.
+- Used **window functions** to rank best-selling months in each year.

+---

-🧠 Insights Derived:
+## 🧠 Insights Derived

-Found top 5 customers by total purchase volume.
+- 🏅 Identified **top 5 customers** by total purchase volume.

-Determined which category had the highest number of unique buyers.
+- 📦 Determined which **product category** had the highest number of unique buyers.

-Ranked months by average sales to discover seasonal trends.
+- 📊 Ranked months by **average sales** to reveal seasonal trends.

-Analyzed sales shifts to understand peak transaction hours.
+- ⏰ Analyzed sales shifts to understand **peak transaction hours**.

+---

+## 🛠️ Tools & Technologies Used

+- **SQL (PostgreSQL / MySQL)**
+- SQL Window Functions
+- Data Cleaning & Aggregation
+- Git & GitHub for version control

+---

+## 📂 Project Status

+✅ **Complete**
+📊 Ready for integration into BI tools like **Tableau** or **Power BI**
+🧩 Extendable for advanced analytics and dashboarding

 This analysis helps businesses gain actionable insights on customer behavior, sales trends, and performance across different product segments.
 ## 📁 Table of Contents